Dr Daithi Mac Sithigh

 Until 2012, I was a member of the ESRC Centre for Competition Policy (UEA).
 This influenced my work on net neutrality and my 2013 IJLIT article on the governance of app stores (particularly Apple's iOS store).

 In previous posts, I have taught a range of other courses, including telecommunications (Edinburgh), international IP (Edinburgh), and copyright in the creative industries (East Anglia).
+I have also taught on the PARTNERS assessed summer school for Law applicants at Newcastle.

 - Mac Síthigh D. Computers and the Coalition: legislation on law and information technology, 2010-2015.
 SCRIPTed 2015, 12(2), 141-153.